Did AI get more negative recently?: Experiments

+\subsectionlabel{sec:error-analysis} We further assess the quality of our best performing combined model by comparing the human annotated and predicted stance in the test set using the confusion matrix shown in \ref{fig:confusion_matrix}.
+Positive papers are correctly predicted in most cases.
+Neutral and negative papers are more frequently confused as positive and when the model predicts a paper to be negative the true class is sometimes neutral.

-In \ref{table:papers} (in the appendix), we illustrate sample predictions of our best performing model, randomly sampled from a predicted stance of 1.0 (very positive papers) or below -0.8 (very negative papers).
-We note that the predicted values look very plausible, except possibly for the very positive paper from \ML{}, which also contains some negative elements and should probably be labeled as slightly less positive.
+In \ref{sec:appendix} \ref{tab:papers}, we illustrate sample predictions of our model, randomly sampled from a predicted stance of more than 0.8 (very positive papers) or below $-$0.7 (very negative papers).
+We note that the predicted values look very plausible overall.
+However, especially for the positive papers, the model misses some negative elements, thus overestimates their positivity; arguably the negative papers are also slightly more negative than the model predictions.

+We further conduct a manual analysis on papers that have a large discrepancy between predicted and human stance.
+In these cases, we find that the model often predicts very negative papers as very positive.
+This may be related to positive papers being the majority class.
+In several cases, the model was also seemingly led astray by small positive contributions, especially in last sentences, and by superficial cues indicating positive contributions such as \emph{we propose}.
+One pattern for the misclassified papers is strong criticism followed by the release of a new dataset indicated in the last sentence.
+In some of the error cases, the gold standard is also incorrect or too extreme, e.g. too strongly negative.